-It was this question that spurred my enthusiasm to learn as much as I could about Colombian coffee.
-I wanted to know where to find the best Colombian coffee and what the best Colombian coffee brands were.
-I wanted to learn why Colombian coffee was considered some of the best in the world, and I wanted to take a crash course in coffee.
+Our trip spurred my enthusiasm to learn as much as I could about Colombian coffee.
+I wanted to know where to find the best coffee beans and what the best brands were.
+I wanted to learn why it was considered some of the best in the world.
+Basically I wanted to take a crash course in coffee.

-Obviously, I knew I wasn’t going to become as well versed in coffee as I am in tea or wine in the short 10 days we had to spend in Colombia, but I wanted to at least return to London with a better appreciation and knowledge of it.
-I mean, what better place to learn than in the capital of coffee?
+Obviously, I knew I wasn’t going to become as well versed in coffee as I am in tea or wine in the short 10 days we had to spend in Colombia, I mean, what better place to learn than in the capital of coffee?

 We’ll get to that in a moment.